maarten-pennings/Lego-Mindstorms/ms4/faq.md

 The 6th block is probably even more important: it identifies which two ports are used for the movement motors.
 Please note that A+B is different then B+A: the direction reverses.
 The 5th block is the default speed setting for the movement motors.
-This explains the last three block (5, 6, and 7), the settings blocks.
+This completes the explanation of the last three block (5, 6, and 7), the settings blocks.

 ![Movement](images/movement.png)